postsharp/postsharp-emails/metalama-email-course/070-custom-logging-aspect.md

             // Invoke the method and store the result in a variable. var result = meta.Proceed();

             // Display the success message.
-The message is different when the method is void. var successMessage = BuildInterpolatedString(true);
+The message differs when the method is void. var successMessage = BuildInterpolatedString(true);

             if (meta.Target.Method.ReturnType.Is(typeof(void)))